-Each board member shall attend, during the member's first two years of service as a member of the Board of Regents, at least one training program established by the Coordinating Board.
+Each board member shall attend, during the member's first year of service as a member of the Board of Regents, at least one training program established by the Coordinating Board.
 The training program must include a seminar held annually in Austin to be conducted by the staff of the Coordinating Board.
 An alternative training program for members of governing boards for whom attendance at a seminar held in Austin would be a hardship shall be provided by the Coordinating Board by electronic means.
 Completion of the training program by electronic means is deemed to satisfy the training requirements.
-82nd Legislative Session, HB 1206.